 Other similar studies conducted by the Department of Preventive Medicine at Rush University determined that when the atlas segment of the vertebrae is realigned, patients who suffer from hypertension were able to lower their systolic blood pressure.

-How Exercise and Diet Can Compliment Chiropractic Care
+How Exercise and Diet Can Complement Chiropractic Care

 For those who compliment their Chiropractic treatment by adjusting their diets to incorporate more fresh fruits and vegetables, and also follow through with a consistent exercise routine; their ability to prevent heart disease from developing increases exponentially.